 8. Mincing

 The mincing technique is used where food ingredients are finely divided into uniform pieces.
-Minced food is normally smaller than dice or chopped.
-Mincing is the ideal technique for aromatics, such as onion, garlic, and ginger, it is used when a paste texture is required.
+Minced food is normally smaller than diced or chopped.
+Mincing is the ideal technique for aromatics, such as onion, garlic, and ginger.
+It is used when a paste texture is required.

 9. Crushing